blue-army/zync/README.md

 * in vscode create a new integrated terminal and run `nodemon --config auto-nodemon.json` from within the jibe folder. that will monitor the `src` folder for any changes and run a build script (`/scripts/auth.sh`). you can just leave that terminal running continuously.
 * to debug just hit F5 (or whatever your shortcut is to launch) the `jibe server` configuration. this will create another interated terminal running the `/dist/server.js` + attach the debugger. and it will automatically restart if there are any changes to the `dist` folder. one thing to note, that if you stop debugging it will NOT stop that running nodemon process, so you will still have to kill (`ctrl+c`) that explicitly.
 * To develop with [localtunnel](https://localtunnel.github.io/www/), first install Localtunnel (`npm install -g localtunnel`).
     Start your local server, then create the tunnel by running
-    ```
+    ```sh
     lt --port 8000 --subdomain "jibe"
     ```
     The `--port` parameter should match your local server's port number.
-Since we provided a custom subdomain, our publically accessible url will be https://jibe.localtunnel.me (if it's available).
+Since we provided a custom subdomain, our publically accessible url will be [https://jibe.localtunnel.me](https://jibe.localtunnel.me) (if it's available).

 ## todo